 Besides investigating additional measures and statistical analyses, there are several avenues we plan to pursue in future work.
 In the course of our study, we have identified some limitations of the VisTrails provenance capture mechanism.
 We plan to improve and augment the variables captured by the change-based model to allow for more accurate and detailed analyses.
 Specifically, while each change is time-stamped, it is difficult to determine the actual time involved in performing a single action.
 In addition, information about distinct sessions of work would be useful to better determine the actual time spent accomplishing the computational tasks.
-We also plan to cross quality or merit data about the workflow specifications with the provenance data to infer information about which practices led to good workflow specification and how time was used in these cases.
 For our initial analysis we considered only general actions for modifying workflows.
 In future work, we plan to perform analyses that take into account the semantics of the individual actions.
 For example, instead of looking at the addition and deletion of modules, for a visualization task, we could consider the addition of a volume renderer or of an isosurface extraction.
 By doing so, we could measure the effort involved in applying these two different visualization techniques.